vinifraga/gostack8/native/desafio06/README.md

 # Desafio 6 Aplicação com React Native

-Código desenvolvido a partir do desafio 6 do conteúdo de React do GoStack 8 da Rocketseat.
+Código desenvolvido a partir do desafio 6 do conteúdo de React Native do GoStack 8 da Rocketseat.

 ## Resumo